-Currently, most ships are required to be equipped with the automatic identification system (AIS), which keeps publishing and receiving the ship information every 2-10 seconds, including the ship's identity (Maritime Mobile Service Identity, MMSI), position (longitude and latitude), course (direction of motion, in degrees), and speed (in knots).
-The AIS system can build ship-to-ship and ship-to-port communications, which provides more information to mariners and helps improve navigation safety.
+2-10 s, including the ship's identity (Maritime Mobile Service Identity, MMSI), position (longitude and latitude), course (direction of motion, in degrees), and speed (in knots).
+The AIS system can build ship-to-ship and ship-to-port communications, providing more information to mariners and helping improve navigation safety.

-There exist many public AIS datasets, and one can also collect his own data with an AIS device.
-In this research, we use the public data from MarineCadastre.
-MarineCadastre has provided daily AIS records since 2018, which includes the MMSI, record time, longitude (LON), latitude (LAT), course over ground (COG), speed over ground (SOG), and heading.
+There exist many public AIS datasets, and one can also collect his or her own data with an AIS device.
+In this research, we use public data from MarineCadastre3.
+MarineCadastre has provided daily AIS records since 2018, which include the MMSI, record time, LON, LAT, course over ground (COG), speed over ground (SOG), and heading.
 We built our test case with the AIS data recorded on 07/04/2020.